cinqict/jenkins-init-groovy/README.md

 Jenkins offers a hook, the `init.groovy.d` directory, where you can add your Groovy code for all initial Jenkins configurations.
 Since there is no proper documentation, you have basicly two options to create your own Groovy files: search for github repo's with examples or dive into Jenkins or plugin code.

 If you are not a developer, like me, don't be scared of this code.
-Just look and see which classes and methods are used in the Groovy file you have found.
-When you start to see the logic, you will be able to modify it yourself.
+Just look and try to find the classes and methods that are used in the Groovy file you have found.
+When you recognize them, you will be able to make modifications yourself.

 In the `init.groovy.d.example` directory you can find Groovy examples which I have created this way.

 ## Developing Groovy files yourself

-In this repo you find a simple `Dockerfile` based on a previous blog [Building a Jenkins development Docker image](https://github.com/cinqict/jenkinsdev).
-Using this image, you can quickly create and destroy a Jenkins server to verify your Groovy files or test new plugins.
+Jenkins contains a Script Console `http://localhost/script`, offers a simple way to run your Groovy directly.
+This will give you the fastest feedback, but it is also applied to your Jenkins instance.

-The Script Console `http://localhost/script` offers a simple way to run your Groovy directly.
+If you prefer a more isolated Jenkins you can use the `Dockerfile` in this repo.
+This is just a simple Jenkins server based on a previous blog [Building a Jenkins development Docker image](https://github.com/cinqict/jenkinsdev).
+Using this image, you can quickly create and destroy your own Jenkins server to verify your Groovy files or test new plugins.

 Note that when you import a plugin class in your Groovy file, be sure to add the plugin also to the `plugin.txt` file.